-In residential detox facilities, doctors and nurses can monitor and address withdrawal symptoms from alcohol and benzodiazepines and prescribe medications to help patients gradually taper off these substances as opposed to stopping abruptly.
+In residential detox facilities, doctors and nurses can monitor and address withdrawal symptoms and prescribe medications to help patients gradually taper off these substances as opposed to stopping abruptly.

 Looking for more information on medical detox?
 We answered eight frequently asked questions on our blog to help those who may be considering inpatient detox for themselves or a loved one.

 Pyramid Healthcare offers inpatient detox for adults and adolescents looking to recovery from substance use disorders.
-We provide 24-hour nursing care, medications for pain relief, and an element of therapy for the emotional challenges caused be detoxification.
+We provide 24-hour nursing care, medications for pain relief, and an element of therapy for the emotional challenges that come from detoxification.
 We also offer a unique outpatient detox program in Langhorne, Pennsylvania that allows individuals with strong support systems to return home in the evenings following treatment programming.

 All content provided on the Pyramid Healthcare, Inc. blog is for informational purposes only and is not intended to represent medical advice.
 Pyramid Healthcare, Inc. and its blog authors make no guarantees as to the accuracy or completeness of any information on this site or found by following any link on this site.
 Pyramid Healthcare, Inc. and its blog authors will not be liable for any errors or omissions in the information provided in the blog, nor be liable for any losses, injuries, or damages from the display or use of this information.
 The opinions stated in this blog reflect those of the author(s) and not necessarily those of Pyramid Healthcare, Inc. These terms and conditions are subject to change at any time with or without notice.